typpos/fractorium/Data/BuildGuideLinux.md

 # Build Guide for Linux

-The following has been tested on Ubuntu 17.10 (artful).
+The following has been tested on Ubuntu 20.

 Make sure the package lists are up-to-date: